vladyslav-pyrch/Ultimate-Slovak-Conjugation/Manual.md

 [2](https://en.wiktionary.org/wiki/Category:Slovak_irregular_verbs)
 and [3](https://forum.wordreference.com/threads/slovak-irregular-verbs.2766504/) for irregular verbs.

-**Compound tenses**<br>
+**Compound tenses and reminder cards**<br>
-This deck includes compound tenses
+This deck includes compound tenses:
-(past perfect, present conditional (past tense + *by* particle), past conditional (past perfect + *by* particle) and future tense).
+- future (compound only for imperfect verbs)
+- past (only 6 forms)
+- past perfect
+- present conditional
+- past conditional
+- imperative (only two forms)

-The mechanism of making them is quite easy to remember and learning them is just rehashing of already learnt forms, so you can freely suspend those cards to make less work for yourself.<br>
+The mechanism of making them is quite easy to remember so learning them is just rehashing of already learnt forms.
-I recommend to learn all the forms for first 3 verbs and suspend them for the rest.
+Therefore, they are separated to riminder cards that comes after main set of cards.<br>
+You can suspend or remove these card if you don't want to learn them, or already know how to make compound tenses.
-That, in total, will decrease amount of cards to 982, what is not too scary, is it?<br>
+It will decrease amount of card to 604 card.
 (Warning about future tense, it can be either compound tense or present tense forms for imperfect and perfect verb respectively.
 With exception to *byť*, it has its own future tense form.)
-(Also two forms of imperative tense are compound tense, but I don't think 70 or something cards will make big difference)

 ### Anatomy of a Flashcard